 You may include multiple recipients and attachments.
 The body of your email and its attachments will be encrypted.
 The subject line will NOT be encrypted and should not include sensitive information.

 Before sending encrypted email to an external recipient for the first time, inform them they will need to complete a one-time registration process with Proofpoint before being able to read your encrypted email message.
-We have provided a sample email for you to use.

 What Recipients Must do to Receive and Read these Messages